exah/nano-slots/README.md

 - `name: string` — unique slot name for current `SlotsProvider`
 - `children?: ReactNode` — fallback in case `Fill` with matching `name` not provided, optional
+- `onChange?(hasFilled: boolean): void` — callback for detecting state changes, on `true` children of matching `Fill` is rendered and fallback is hidden

 #### Description

-Define the target slot for `Fill` component, can be used multiple times with the same name inside each `SlotsProvider`
+Define the target slot for `Fill` component.
+Can be used multiple times with the same name inside each `SlotsProvider`.

 ### `Fill`